akanuragkumar/Doubtnut-usecase/README.md

      That API has following components:
     - it accepts user_id, doubt_id from parameters
     - it accepts question JSON
-    - then it querries in pdf_user table and checks if the user_id already exists in table or not
+    - then it querries in pdf_user collection and checks if the user_id already exists in collection or not
     - if user_id exists then it updates doubt_id, question_json, timestamp
     - else it inserts the new entry with user_id, doubt_id, question_json, timestamp
  4. **Now we schedule a cronjob**